 What is Coaching?

-Ideally, coaching a collaborative, professional relationship where the client provides the agenda and the coach provides various tools and techniques.
-The client brings the content and the coach facilitates the process.
+Ideally, coaching a collaborative, professional relationship where clients provide the agenda and the coach provides various tools and techniques.
+The clients bring the content and the coach facilitates the process.
 Life coaching has its origins in sports coaching and draws from psychology, learning theory, teaching practice, counselling, therapy, and, of course, the self-help movement.
 In this article, I’ll describe what coaching is, the links between counselling, psychotherapy and coaching and discuss some of the key features of Solution-Focused Brief Coaching.

 Coaching as Focused Conversations

 Coaching and Psychotherapy

 Coaching can be applied to any aspect of your life irrespective of your background.
 You may have a strong idea of where you want to be, such as achieving better work-life balance, improving performance, building confidence and esteem, improving personal and professional relationships, study skills or staff development.
 The main common factors in people seeking coaching are having goals and a personal investment in taking action to achieve them.
 Coaching differs from counselling and psychotherapy in that coaching is usually about the ‘here and now’ and the future.
 Counselling usually covers, past, present and future and includes an element of distress or psychological disturbance.
 Psychotherapy is often a longer-term prospect and deals with more severe disturbances.
 In essence, coaching is about goals.
 It’s a commonly heard phrase that ‘if there ain’t goals, then it ain’t coaching‘.
 Coaches are not therapists and should refer clients on to suitably qualified professionals, with an option to return to coaching, of course.
 There are debates on whether coaching, counselling and therapy should be mixed.
 For the client receiving coaching, it is not a good idea, even if the coach has the relevant skills.
 Blurring the boundaries may disrupt the coaching process and confuse the client.
 For the counsellor and psychotherapist, arguably, it’s slightly different, as they are often about past trauma or distress.
 Coaching skills might be a useful bridge to focus on the future.
 Ideally, though, a counsellor or psychotherapist would refer a client on to a coach after addressing the emotional issues.

 Coaching and Evidence-Based Psychology